Performance Management

 Number of non-motorized fatalities and serious injuries

-*Involving motor vehicle occupants, pedestrians, motorcycles/mopeds/motorscooters, and bicyclists
+*Involving motor vehicle occupants, pedestrians, motorcycles, mopeds, motorscooters, and bicyclists

-Oahu Actuals
+Actuals

 2018